liangnaiyun-tw/SED1/AutoTestTutorial.md

 The branch can be merged into main branch unless the latest workflow pass the test.

 > **Note**<br>
-> For changes in `TestFolder`, the test event will not triggered.
+> For changes in `TestFolder`, the test event will not be triggered.

 # Auto Testing
 ## Maven Configuration